-Samsung Electronics says first-quarter profit likely rose 3%, beating estimates
+Samsung Electronics beats first-quarter estimates, braces for bigger blow from coronavirus

-SEOUL (Reuters) - Samsung Electronics Co Ltd (005930.KS) said on Tuesday its first-quarter operating profit likely rose 3% from a year earlier, slightly beating analysts’ forecasts as chip sales helped cushion the blow from the coronavirus pandemic on smartphones and TVs.
+SEOUL (Reuters) - Samsung Electronics Co Ltd (005930.KS) said on Tuesday its first-quarter operating profit likely managed to rise slightly from a slump a year earlier, as solid chip sales helped cushion the blow from the coronavirus pandemic on smartphones and TVs.

+The South Korean tech giant is bracing for a bigger hit from the coronavirus which has led to a series of suspensions of factories and retail stores in Europe, India and the United States.

 Samsung said operating profit was expected to be 6.4 trillion won ($5.2 billion) in the quarter ended March, compared with 6.2 trillion won a year ago and the 6.2 trillion won estimate from analysts according to Refinitiv SmartEstimate.